 - Are they communicating with you and checking up on you?

 - Have they mentioned any regret over the current circumstances?

 - Are you both willing to try marriage counseling?

 - Have they forgiven you for any past mistakes?

 - Are they willing to accept your changes?

 - Are you willing to accept theirs?

-If you’ve answered positively to the questions we listed above, there most definitely is hope for your marriage after separation.
+If you’ve answered positively to the questions we listed above, you’re on the right path.
 Even if you didn’t, don’t worry, this list of questions was not exhaustive.
-If you’ve noticed promising signs unique to your own dynamic, that’s all the more reason why you shouldn’t let go of hope.
+If you’ve noticed promising signs unique to your own dynamic, that’s all the reason you need to not let go of hope.

 However, it’s important to remember that it’s not easy to save a broken marriage.
 It requires patience, forgiveness, and acceptance, and that’s just scratching the surface.
 These signs of reconciliation after separation should give you a fairly good idea of how to answer the question, “Will my husband miss me during separation?” or “Will my wife change her mind during separation?”
 Right now is the time for introspection and trying to figure out if your life will be better with or without your partner.

 - Reconciliation during separation is possible